Red pill and blue pill: The "black pill"

-The concept of the "black pill" or "blackpill" developed on incel ("involuntary celibate") forums as a more nihilistic critique of the broader manosphere's "red pill".
+The concept of the "black pill" developed on incel ("involuntarily celibate") forums as a more nihilistic critique of the broader manosphere's red pill.
 Both worldviews portray women as superficial, manipulative, and hypergamous.
 Incels use the term hypergamy to argue that women seek high-status men in order to increase the social, economic and genetic potential of their offspring.
-Expanding upon the red pill belief that men are an oppressed group, black pill ideology uses pseudoscientific claims to argue that the heterosexual dating market, and society in general, has been set up to benefit women and "alpha males" on the basis of physical attractiveness.
+Expanding upon the red pill belief that men are an oppressed group, black pill ideology uses pseudoscientific claims to argue that society at large, especially heterosexual mating, is set up to benefit women and physically attractive men.
+The black pill categorizes people within a three-tiered hierarchy, with a minority of "alpha males" and desirable females at the top, a majority of average-looking "normies" or "beta males" in the middle, and a minority of physically unpleasant male incels at the bottom.
 Adherents of the "black pill" believe it is impossible for unattractive men to escape this social hierarchy.
-On Reddit, notable figures within the incel community are described as having taken the black pill, such as mass murderer Elliot Rodger.
+Incels therefore perceive themselves to be an oppressed minority, despite being mostly white males with some degree of social privilege.
+On Reddit, notable figures within the incelosphere are described as having taken the black pill, such as mass murderer Elliot Rodger.